binaryage/blog/_posts/2010-04-26-totalfinder-without-simbl.md

   - To sleep well in night I wanted to implement [future compatibility check](http://github.com/darwin/simbl/commit/c95557a49b52aa6a26a5390e30e90364b17b38e1) for Finder
   - I don't really need SIMBL's Agent functionality.
 Actually it does no good with Finder's auto-restart and it complicated my life in the past (I needed to [prevent continuos crashing scenario](http://blog.binaryage.com/totalfinder-with-sparkle/) for example)

 So I decided to roll my own solution.
-It does not need Agent and it is a Snow Leopard only so it turned to be a really easy (the plugin injector has less than 100LOC).
+It does not need Agent and it is Snow Leopard only so it turned to be a really easy (the [plugin injector](http://github.com/binaryage/totalfinder-osax/blob/master/TotalFinderInjector.m) has less than 100LOC).
 I was able to implement future Finder version check like this:

 <img class="clear blog-image-border" src="{{site.url}}/images/totalfinder-future-compatibility-check.png" title="TotalFinder warns you when running with unknown Finder version (from future)">

 Ok, to wrap it up.
 TotalFinder.bundle is still a SIMBL plugin and you can run it with SIMBL if you want to play with `Info.plist`.
 But I'm using my own OSAX to do the Finder injection by default.
-Don't worry I will open-source my solution in a few days [on GitHub](http://github.com/binaryage).
+Don't worry I will open-source my solution in a few days [on GitHub](http://github.com/binaryage/totalfinder-osax).
 Of course I will be glad to get some feedback/code reviews on this.

 And as a side-effect I've learned how to rule the world with my own Scripting Additions.
 Wait for the next release .-)